 Ascend NTNU was founded in spring 2015.
 In 2016, we competed and came third in IARC.
 We won the price for the most innovative drone in 2017.
 In 2018, Mission 7 was completed, where we finished at third, and we won the prize for the most innovative drone, again!
 In 2019 at Mission 8, we won the awards for Best Technical Demonstration and Best System Design, and with that we also came in 1st overall in the American Venue!
 Currently, we are preparing for Mission 9 in 2021.

 Flat and open structure

-Ascend NTU believes a flat and open organizational structure is best both for the wellbeing of our members and for results.
+Ascend NTNU believes a flat and open organizational structure is best both for the wellbeing of our members and for results.
 Our goal is to be an organization where everyone is heard and can contribute where they want to.

 Freedom and responsibility

 We think motivation is about being given responsibility and trust.
 We believe that our members get the job done, and don’t spend resources on building heavy and demotivating control systems.

 No one in Ascend knows the exact solution to the problem they’re trying to solve.
 But everyone is open to learning new concepts and technologies.
 Our idea is that the best way to succeed is through trial and failure, learning, and getting help from good advisors.